JetBrains/kotlin/CONCURRENCY.md

    unless cyclic frozen structures were attempted to be created
    * enums are always frozen

- Combined, these mechanisms allow natural race-freeze programming with code reuse across platforms in MPP projects.
+ Combined, these mechanisms allow natural race-free programming with code reuse across platforms in MPP projects.

 <a name="atomic_references"></a>
 ### Atomic primitives and references